aheald-quadball/us-quadball-rulebook/rulebook.md

 **Brooms up**—A call made by the referee at the beginning of a period.
 At the first “B” sound of brooms up, play begins.

-**Chasers**—Three players on each team who must wear white headbands and throw, kick, or in any way pass the quadball through the opposing team’s hoops to score 10 points and attempt to stop the other team from doing so.
+**Chasers**—Three players on each team who must wear white headbands and throw, kick, or in any way pass the Quadball through the opposing team’s hoops to score 10 points and attempt to stop the other team from doing so.

 **Dead dodgeball**—A dodgeball which cannot inflict the knockout effect due to not being live (See: 5.2.2.
 Live dodgeball).

-**Dead quadball**—A quadball which must be made live before it can be played normally or used to score.
+**Dead Quadball**—A Quadball which must be made live before it can be played normally or used to score.
 (See: 4.2.1.
-Dead quadball).
+Dead Quadball).

 **Free dodgeball**—A dodgeball that is not in the possession of a beater on either team.

 **Game time**—The official time of any given game, measured from the start of brooms up until the end of the final period of the game but paused for stoppages in play and between periods.

-**Good goal**—Ten points are scored for a team when the quadball in any way passes entirely through their opponent’s hoops and the goal is confirmed as good (See: 4.1.1.
+**Good goal**—Ten points are scored for a team when the Quadball in any way passes entirely through their opponent’s hoops and the goal is confirmed as good (See: 4.1.1.
 Good goal).

 **Helpless receiver**—A receiver who is in the process of catching a ball that is in the air.
 The receiver does not have to leave the ground in order to be considered a helpless receiver.
 It is illegal to push, charge, tackle, or wrap a helpless receiver (See: 6.1.7.
 Helpless receiver).